 I love some potato chips sprinkled over the casserole for a little extra crunchiness, it’s so delish!
 End of story.
 Go and make it for supper, it’s easy.

-CAN YOU FREEZE TUNA NOODLE CASSEROLE
+CAN YOU FREEZE TUNA NOODLE CASSEROLE?

 The great thing about this casserole is that you can easily freeze it before or after it’s cooked.
 If you’re freezing it before cooking it, make sure you wrap it tightly with plastic wrap or in an airtight container.
 To cook it, that it out overnight in the fridge and make sure it’s thawed out completely before placing it in the oven.

 If you want freeze a baked casserole, let it cool completely before wrapping it and freezing it.
-Whether you freeze the casserole cooked or uncooked they can last for up to 6 months in the fridge.
+Whether you freeze the casserole cooked or uncooked they can last for up to 6 months in the freezer.